jaimegpm/bus-tool/README.md

 # 🖥️ Lost Ark Bus Tool

+*This is a personal project for learning and improvement purposes.*

 _A tool to automatically calculate prices and gold distribution for buses (carries) in Lost Ark._

 ## ✨ Features